keechma/keechma/README.md

     + Each component has it's own context
 - **No shared globals**
     + Router is bound to the application context
-    + App state is bount to the application context
+    + App state is bound to the application context
     + Multiple apps can run at the same time, each with it's own state

 ## Documentation

 Read the [guides](http://keechma.com/01-introduction.html) or the [API docs](http://keechma.com/api/index.html) to find out more about Keechma.

----

 ## Name